Scientific Tooling Organization

 Platform Structure

-Scientific Tooling now separates platform identity from project identity.
+Scientific Tooling separates platform identity from project identity.

 1